derRiesenOtter/bachelor/docs/thesis/discussion.typ

 similarity or pattern recognition may not be sufficient for accurate modeling or requires more data.
-In contrast, using only the fractional composition of amino acids, combined with additional scalar features, appears to be a more effective strategy at present.
+In contrast, using only the fractional composition of amino acids, combined with additional scalar features, appears to be a more effective strategy at present @hou_machine_2024.
 The non-@idr model, already performs competitively with existing models, though there is still considerable room for improvement in its overall performance.

-An interesting observation arose when training was performed using the PPMC-lab dataset and testing was done on the @mlo datasets.
-This setup revealed a significant drop in performance compared to models trained on PSPire.
-While the
+Using the models trained on the PPMC-lab dataset to evaluate their performance on the @mlo data yielded unexpected results.
+Compared to the the models trained on the PSPire dataset, a significant drop in performance was observed.
-@idr model’s performance remained relatively stable, the non-@idr model’s results declined sharply—approaching the level of random guessing.
 One plausible reason for this drop could be the smaller size of the PPMC-lab dataset, particularly its limited number of negative samples.
-In this case, having access to a more extensive and diverse set of negative examples, as found in the PSPire dataset, seems to provide a clear advantage.
+With only a third of total samples the models were probably not able to learn the features in a general manner.
 For the @mlo evaluation, the negative test set from PSPire was reused.
 To investigate whether this influenced performance, one evaluation was conducted using the negative test set from the PPMC-lab dataset instead.
-This provided some insight into the effect of dataset composition on model accuracy.

-It would be informative to conduct further evaluations of other models trained exclusively on the PPMC-lab dataset to determine whether the observed performance trends persist and how they compare across different architectures.

-Lastly, it is worth noting that the evaluation of models trained using catGranule 2.0 did not involve separating proteins into @idr and non-@idr categories—a division that contributed to notable performance improvements in the current study.
-Despite this, the model introduced in this work outperformed the other models referenced in the paper.
-However, a more comprehensive comparison is currently hindered by the absence of reported @prc@auc values.
-For a thorough and fair assessment of model performance, it is important to report both @roc@auc and @prc@auc metrics.
-Unfortunately, many existing studies only provide the former, which limits the interpretability of their results in imbalanced classification settings.
+This did not change the observation.
+It would be interesting to see how the more traditional @ml predictors would perform using the PPMC-lab dataset, as they require fewer data.

+Lastly, the evaluation using the catGranule 2.0 dataset did again show that the model created in this work does yield a competitive performance.
+It was able to slightly outperform all models that were evaluated in the catGranule 2.0 paper.
+It is important to mention that due to lack of time, the dataset was not split into @idp::pl and non-@idp::pl.
+This split could lead to further improvements as it did on the PSPire dataset.

-The visualization of the saliency provided some insights on which features were important for the @nn in classifying them.
-The saliency scores could be used for further analysis.
-For example extracting the regions with higher saliency scores and comparing them with each other or testing if these regions actually take part in @llps.
+The visualization of the saliency provided some insights on which features of a sequence were important during classification.
+Investigating the saliency scores at a larger scale could unveil important patterns or sequences for @llps.
+For now the information they
+provide is limited, but further investigations of these could help identifying patterns or sequences that contribute to @llps.
 The comparison of the protein P42766 showed the difference of feature importance between the @idr model and the non-@idr model.
-They almost look like the inverse of each other.
 The visualizations of the @idr proteins was usually more subtle and did not involve strong bands like for the non-@idr proteins.

 == Comparing @nn to @ml models